Nedunkilli: Sources

-The only source available to us on Nedunkilli is the mentions in Sangam poetry.
-The period covered by the extant literature of the Sangam is unfortunately not easy to determine with any measure of certainty.
-Except the longer epics Cilappatikaram and Manimekalai, which by common consent belong to the age later than the Sangam age, the poems have reached us in the forms of systematic anthologies.
+The only sources available on Nedunkilli are the mentions in Sangam poetry.
+The period covered by the extant literature of the Sangam is not easy to determine with any measure of certainty.
+Except the longer epics Cilappatikaram and Manimekalai, which by common consent belong to the age later than the Sangam age, the poems have survived in the forms of systematic anthologies.
 Each individual poem has generally attached to it a colophon on the authorship and subject matter of the poem, the name of the king or chieftain to whom the poem relates and the occasion which called forth the eulogy are also found.

-It is from these colophons and rarely from the texts of the poems themselves, that we gather the names of many kings and chieftains and the poets and poetesses patronised by them.
+It is from these colophons and rarely from the texts of the poems themselves, that the names of many kings and chieftains and the poets patronised by them are gathered.
 The task of reducing these names to an ordered scheme in which the different generations of contemporaries can be marked off one another has not been easy.
-To add to the confusions, some historians have even denounced these colophons as later additions and untrustworthy as historical documents.
+To add to the confusion, some historians have even denounced these colophons as later additions and untrustworthy as historical documents.

-Any attempt at extracting a systematic chronology and data from these poems should be aware of the casual nature of these poems and the wide difference between the purposes of the anthologist who collected these poems and the historian's attempts are arriving at a continuous history.
+Any attempt at extracting a systematic chronology and data from these poems should acknowledge the casual nature of these poems and the wide difference between the purposes of the anthologist who collected these poems and the historian's attempts at arriving at a continuous history.

 Relationship between Nalankilli and Nedunkilli

 Manimekalai embellishes the story of the mortal battle Nedunkilli fought with Nalankilli at Kariyaru.
 According to Manimekalai, the battle was fought by a junior Chola prince in the reign of Mavankilli, also called Nudumudikilli and Killivalavan.
 We can infer for this that Nalankilli was the junior prince and was the younger brother of Nedumudikilli.
 Some of the Purananuru Poems (poem 27) call Nalankilli ‘Setcenni Nalankilli.
 This suggests the relationship (possibly grandfather-grandson) between Ilamcetcenni, the father of Karikala Chola, and Nalankilli.
 Nalankilli also had a younger brother Mavalattan (Purananuru – 43).
 From the above K.A.N.
 Sastri deduces that Nalankilli, Nedunkilli and Mavalattan were the three sons of Karikala Chola.

 There is however nothing other than the name Kariyaru to connect the battle mentioned in Puranauru and Manimekalai.
 Manimekalai vividly describes this battle as a great event in Chola history rather than a petty quarrel between two brothers as seen from Purananuru.
 This is also no mention of the involvement of Chera and Pandya kings in the Purananuru poems.

+Nedungilli, the rival of Nalangilli in the Chola civil war, is the subject of two poems by the poet Kovur Kilar.
+In these verses, Kovur Kilar appeals to both princes to end their conflict, providing valuable insights into the events of the war.
+One poem recounts that Nedungilli was once besieged and confined within the fortress of Avur, which, like Uraiyur, had come under attack by Nalangilli’s forces.